wp-plugins/frankencookie/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-* Changed the message and link CSS classes to make them more specific and avoid clashes with themes using the CSS class _hide_ to hide content.
+* Updated to use API functions for internal paths instead of WordPress constants.